oxzi/mailserver/README.md

 *Very simple NixOS-based mailserver*

-This repository contains a hard fork of the [Simple Nixos Mailserver][snm], which was initially created to maintain my private mailserver.
+This repository contains a hard fork of the [Simple Nixos Mailserver][snm] initially created to maintain my private mailserver.
 Some *non mailserver-related* options were removed and other options may differ.

-Most of the work was done by Robin Raymond and
-[Simple Nixos Mailserver's][snm] contributors - thanks a million!
+Most of the work was done by Robin Raymond and the [Simple Nixos Mailserver's][snm] contributors - thanks a million!

 Use this fork at your own risk!